Abandoned Places or Haunted Havens? Explore These 13 Eerie Destinations and Find Out!

 Image Credit: JP Haikyo, CC BY 2.0 via Wikimedia Commons

 Japan’s Nara Dreamland was an amusement park that shut down in 2006.
-Urban explorers find the deserted roller coasters and Ferris wheel a popular attraction, but nature is gradually overtaking the decaying structures.
+Explorers find the deserted roller coasters and Ferris wheel a popular attraction, but nature is gradually overtaking the decaying structures.

 Teufelsberg, Germany